Welcome to the Queen Anne's County High School Band Web

 Atlantic Coast Championship held in Hershey, Pennsylvania.

-The band had to qualify for this competition last week,
+The band qualified for this competition two weeks ago at

-performance, they improved their rank from number 15 going
+them not only improving their rank from number 15 going in

 Jazz Ensemble, Concert Band, and Symphonic Band presented